gurung-sekai/Student-Marks-Management/README.md

 ./student_marks
 ```

-1. Enter the number of students (1–35) and their names.
+1. Enter the number of students and their names.
-2. Use the menu to enter marks, display marks, or enter Supervisor Mode.
+2. Use the menu to enter marks, display marks, or access supervisor features.
-3. Supervisor Mode requires a **4-digit PIN** (default `3750`).
+3. Enter the supervisor PIN (default **3750**) to unlock management functions.

 ---